 (b) a reference in a PSR Act parenting agreement referred to in paragraph (a) to the authorised officer (Education) who entered into the agreement is to be taken to be a reference to the CEO (Education).

-[Clause 30 inserted by No. 23 of 2015 s.
+[Clause 30 inserted: No. 23 of 2015 s.
 9.]

 31. Departmental parenting agreements